-Cheesy Hash Brown Topped Vegetarian Shepherds Pie: Vegetarian twist on Shepherd’s Pie using hash browns instead of mashed potatoes, and an all vegetable filling using mushrooms in place of meat.
+This Cheesy Hash Brown Topped Vegetarian Shepherds Pie is a Vegetarian twist on Shepherd’s Pie using hash browns an all vegetable filling.

 Break out the comfort food…it’s November.